ddrohan/mobile-app-dev-labs/session03/lab/md/step05.md

 Any ideas why??

-The first thing to do is setup the correct view for the activity - this is done using the <b><i>setContentView()</i></b> method, so see can you implement that, without referring to the solution below.
+Next thing to do is setup the correct view for the activity - this is done using the <b><i>setContentView()</i></b> method, so see can you implement that, without referring to the solution below.

 Also you need to 'bind' to and setup event handling on <i>favouriteImage</i> in the xml to avoid a NullPointerException, as follows: